serverless/serverless/docs/README.md

 ## Next Steps

-Get started with the Serverless Framework [via this guide](https://serverless.com/framework/docs/getting-started/).
+Get started with the Serverless Framework on AWS [via this guide](https://serverless.com/framework/docs/getting-started/).

 Have questions?
 Join thousands of other developers in our [Slack Channel](https://serverless.com/slack).